Looking for a fantastic Skype guitar teacher to take your playing to the next level? Get started right now!

 My own teaching strengths are varied.
 If you’re a complete beginner with an acoustic guitar, I can get you strumming and singing your favorite songs in a matter of months.
 (I can’t promise weeks, but it has happened!)
 If you’re an intermediate/advanced player looking to further your skills in blues, jazz, rock, fingerstyle, folk, or pop, then I can definitely help you out.
 (I’ve devoted most of my own studies to jazz, earning my Master of Music in jazz guitar in 2011, but I’m always exploring new things!)

 Get a feel for my teaching style with my free video lessons on YouTube.
 I also teach ukulele and bass.

 What You’ll Need

-- webcam and microphone (included on most laptops these days)
+- Webcam and microphone (included on most new laptops)